sonodar/aws-ssm-env-ruby/README.md

 #### recursive: [Boolean]

-Used when nothing is specified for `fetch` or if `:path` is specified.
+Used when no parameter is specified for `fetch` option or when `:path` is specified.
 If true is specified, acquires all parameters below the specified path hierarchy.
 If nothing is specified this parameter, it is treated as `false`(one level).
 In the following example, all parameters below `/myapp/web/production` are acquired.